Eat These Foods to Boost Your Mental Health

-Bottom Line: For mental health, eat 6 to 8 servings of fruit and vegetables a day
+Bottom Line: For better mental health, eat more fruits and vegetables.

 A healthy plant-based diet that includes a variety of fruit and vegetables along with essential fatty acids such as omega-3 can help avoid the adverse effects of stress.
 Additionally, including fermented foods and green tea and avoiding caffeine and added sugar can support your gut and help to balance your cortisol levels.